Approximation Algorithms for Multi-Multiway Cut and Multicut Problems on Directed Graphs

-\section{Abstract}
+{\bf Abstract}

-In this paper, we present approximation algorithms for the directed multi-multiway cut and directed multicut problems.
-The so called region growing paradigm \cite{1} is modified and used for these two cut problems on directed graphs By this paradigm, we give for each problem an approximation algorithm such that both algorithms have an approximate factor.
-The work previously done on these problems need to solve k linear programming, whereas our algorithms require only one linear programming for obtaining a good approximate factor.
+In this paper, we present two approximation algorithms for the directed multi-multiway cut and directed multicut problems.
+The so called region growing paradigm \cite{1} is modified and used for these two cut problems on directed graphs.
+By using this paradigm, we give for each problem an approximation algorithm such that both algorithms have the approximate factor $O(k)$ the same as the previous works done on these problems.
+However, the previous works need to solve $k$ linear programming, whereas our algorithms require only one linear programming.
+Therefore, our algorithms improve the running time of the previous algorithms.